TitanAllStars/TitanAllStars.github.io/README.md

 ## Emeralds
 * Generally, here is [where to spend your emeralds](https://www.youtube.com/watch?v=cYDR0TkNnDU&feature=emb_rel_pause)
 * Specifically, the guild requests you prioritize spending emeralds on powering-up your Titans.
 This helps the virtuous cycle farming titanite, and also helps greatly in the Guild Wars - the higher we place the quicker you can get a Hero Skin power-up from the Guild War Shop.
-* Do also open three chests up to the free one after beating and Outlands Boss.
-The hero artifact power-ups from this are always in short supply, and will also help the Guild War.
+* Do also open three chests up to the free one after beating and Outlands Boss to get additional Artifact Coins.
+Use those Artifact Coins to power-up your primary team's first artifacts to 100%-Activation.
 * Minimise emerald to coin conversions - unless some special event gives extra bonuses.
 * Avoid opening extra chests in Tower.
 As a general rule only open ONE-OF-THREE Tower Chests, unless you see something particularly needful.
 * Do look for the red-dot on emerald buttons as shown below...